liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/03-jax/01-jaxrs-intro.markdown

 )
 ```

-Don't keep this configuration for production.
+Don't keep this configuration for sharepointion.
 For public services, it's best to
 leave the security in place and whitelist the particular endpoints you're making
 public.
 See [Service Access Policies](/docs/7-2/deploy/-/knowledge_base/d/service-access-policies)
 for further information.